Christopher Moltisanti: Season 5

 Throughout this time, Chris maintains a turbulent and sometimes violent relationship with Adriana.
 He indulged her aspirations for a career in music by allowing her to produce a demo and later giving her a club to run.
 They became engaged before he is sent to rehab.
 However, after he learns that Adriana has reluctantly provided information to the FBI, he turns to Tony rather than accept her plea to join her in witness protection.
 Tony sends Silvio Dante to meet with Adriana, purportedly to drive to the hospital to visit Chris, but in reality, he executes her in the woods.
 Chris relapses into heroin use and weeps to Tony out of grief for Adriana.
+Tony disgusted at this beats him up.